Tips for Writing a Novel

 10 – Leave out the extra stuff What’s the extra stuff?
 Have you read a novel and found yourself skipping sections?
 That’s the extra stuff.
 If it’s not necessary to your story, why is it there?
 Do you have your main character expound on a subject dear to you?
 Cut it out.
 Edit, edit, edit.
 Edit what you wrote yesterday before you begin today.
 Edit today’s writing today.
 It’s not unusual for an author to do dozens of rewrites.

-Debra Chapoton, author of Edge of Escape, The Secret in the Hidden Cave, Mystery's Grave, Bullies and Bears, A Tick in Time, and Bigfoot Day Ninja Night.
+Debra Chapoton is the author of over twenty novels including books for kids such as The Secret in the Hidden Cave, Mystery's Grave, Bullies and Bears, A Tick in Time, and Bigfoot Day Ninja Night.